nuproj/nuproj/docs/Authoring.md

 </ItemGroup>
 ```

+## Controlling Output of Referenced Projects

+NuProj packages direct output of referenced projects and their dependencies
+using following targets:
+*  `BuiltProjectOutputGroup` - assemblies
+*  `DebugSymbolsProjectOutputGroup` - debug symbols
+*  `DocumentationProjectOutputGroup` - XML documentation,
+*  `SatelliteDllsProjectOutputGroup` - language speciffic resource
+*  `SGenFilesOutputGroup` XML serialization assembly
+*  `BuiltProjectOutputGroupDependencies` ... `SGenFilesOutputGroupDependencies` -
+   indirect dependency variant of previously mentioned targets

+You can modify this behavior on `ProjectReference` level using `PackageOutputGroups`
+metadata.

 ## Controlling Library References

 For a given a target platform, NuGet will add references to all the libraries in